KaizhiYang/OHIO-BMV-scheduler/README.md

 ## Description

-Automatically extract available slots at OHIO BMV for driver test. **To use this script, you have to have a valid learner's permit1!**
+Automatically extract available slots at OHIO BMV for driver test. **To use this script, you have to have a valid learner's permit!**

 ## Installation